hatfieldlibrary/dspace_migration_python/README.md

 ### CONTENTdm Collections
 For CONTENTdm, each parent SAF directory contains subdirectories as defined in the `CollectionConfig`.
-(This step is not required for eXist-db collections.)
+(This step is not required for eXist-db.)
 For CONTENTdm, the `CollectionConfig` can also be used to exclude specific collections from compound object processing.

 ### SAF Directory Contents
 Each SAF subdirectory contains numbered `batch` subdirectories.
 Each of these subdirectories contains up to 1000 items.

 In each item directory, bitstream files may include images (jp2), thumbnail images, PDF files.
-It may also include a text file with transcriptions of CONTENTdm compound objects or eXist-db full text files.
+The item directory may also include a text file with transcriptions of CONTENTdm compound objects or eXist-db full text files.

 The `contents` file in each item directory provides an inventory of the bitstream files.
 The `dublin_core.xml` file contains all CONTENTdm Dublin